AhmadTawila/TajawalAPI/README.md

     ```

 #### running the tests
-Tests are written with PHPUnit 7 (that's why it fail on Scrutinizer-CI, I'll fix it :) )
+Tests are written with PHPUnit 7

     cd TajawalAPI
-    bin/phpunit
+    vendor/bin/simple-phpunit